Staff engagement main region

 An engaged workforce doesn’t just happen.
 It’s a two-way process in which an organisation needs to work hard to engage its staff and, crucially, where employees themselves decide how engaged they will be in return.
 It’s a symbiotic relationship where both the employer and employee support each other; if one side fails to back the other, engagement levels deteriorate rapidly.

-In this report we look firstly at why engagement is important to employers.
-In the main body of our report we share practical strategies, covering both intrinsic and extrinsic factors, you can take to improve your organisation’s employee engagement levels.
+In this report we look at how to engage staff at work.
+We firstly examine why engagement is important to employers, then share practical staff engagement tools and strategies, covering both intrinsic and extrinsic factors, that you can take to improve your organisation’s employee engagement levels.

-As a results-orientated company, we hope the strategies detailed herein will help you achieve a lasting and positive impact in your world of work.
+Our findings are supported by a survey of almost 1,200 employers and employees.
+As a results-orientated company, we hope the strategies we share will help you achieve a lasting and positive impact in your world of work.